The Stream (Al Jazeera English): People

+The show's executive producer is David Poort.

 Al Jazeera America version

 A separate American version of The Stream was featured on Al Jazeera America.
-It was produced from Washington D.C. and hosted by Lisa Fletcher and Wajahat Ali.
-The show was identical in style to its Al Jazeera English counterpart, including being shot from the same studio and set in Washington D.C.
+It was produced from Washington, D.C., and hosted by Lisa Fletcher and Wajahat Ali.
+The show was identical in style to its Al Jazeera English counterpart, including being shot from the same studio and set in Washington, D.C.

 It ceased production in 2016 ahead of the closure of Al Jazeera America in April of the same year.

 Awards

 In 2017, The Stream won a silver medal for best Online News Program at the New York Festivals Best Television and Film Awards.

 In 2014, it won a Webby Award for Best Online Film in the News and Politics category for the show 'Meme-ifying Black Interviewees'.
 The Stream was nominated for two other Webbys the same year.

 In 2013, It was awarded the Gracie for Outstanding News Talk Show and secured commendations at the Online Media Awards for Outstanding Digital Team and Best Twitter Feed.

 In 2012, The Stream won a Webby Award for People's Choice in news and politics in the online film and video category, a Royal Television Society award for Most Innovative Programme, and was nominated for an Emmy Award for New Approach to News and Documentary Programming.

-It has had an Online News Association nomination for “Planned News Events” and a GLAAD nomination for "Outstanding TV Journalism."
+It has had an Online News Association nomination for "Planned News Events" and a GLAAD nomination for "Outstanding TV Journalism."